Logmanager documentation

 Logmanager is delivered as an OVA file for VMWare or as a virtual VHDX disk Microsoft Hyper-V.

 After installing the virtual machine on VMWare or in Microsoft Hyper-V, a second disk will need to be added to the VM.
-This VM will act as the storage area for the VM.
-The original disk that is shipped contains the operating system but the secondary disk will be storage for Logmanager’s logs and other system information.
-The secondary storage can be increased by adding more space or disks as more room for logs is needed.
+This disk will act as the storage area for the VM.
+The original provided disk contains the operating system, but the secondary disk will serve as the storage for Logmanager’s logs and other system information.
+The secondary storage can be increased by adding more space or disks, if more storage for logs is needed.

-Virtual Logmanager uses static IP addresses and this will need to be set from the limited Logmanager command line.
+Virtual Logmanager uses static IP addresses, which will need to be set from the limited Logmanager command line.

 • Open a virtual console from your VM software.